On the Descriptive Complexity of Groups without Abelian Normal Subgroups

 \section{Introduction}

-Descriptive complexity theory studies the relationship between the complexity of describing a given problem in some logic, and the complexity of solving the problem by an algorithm.
+\footnote{A preliminary version of this work previously appeared in GandALF 2023 \cite{GLGandalf2023}.
+Here, we provide full proofs of (i) the equivalence between $2$-ary WL and Hella's $2$-ary pebble game, and (ii) key lemmas for establishing our main result Theorem~\ref{thm:SemisimpleMain}.
+Due to space constraints, these details were omitted in the extended abstract that appeared in GandALF. } Descriptive complexity theory studies the relationship between the complexity of describing a given problem in some logic, and the complexity of solving the problem by an algorithm.
 When the problems involved are isomorphism problems, Immerman and Lander \cite{ImmermanLander1990} showed that complexity of a logical sentence describing the isomorphism type of a graph was essentially the same as the Weisfeiler--Leman coloring dimension of that graph, and the complexity of an Ehrenfeucht--Fra\"iss\'e pebble game (see also \cite{CFI}).

 It is a well-known open question whether there is a logic that exactly captures the complexity class $\textsf{P}$ on unordered (unlabeled) structures; on ordered structures such a logic was given by Immerman \cite{ImmermanPTime} and Vardi \cite{VardiPTime}.
 The difference between these two settings is essentially the \textsc{Graph Canonization} problem, whose solution allows one to turn an unordered graph into an ordered graph in an isomorphism-preserving way.